integr8ly/delorean/docs/ocm/README.md

 This command will generate `ocm/cluster.json` file with generated cluster name.
 This file will be used as a template to create your cluster via OCM CLI.
 By default, it will set the expiration timestamp for a cluster for 4 hours, meaning your cluster will be automatically deleted after 4 hours after you generated this template.
 If you want to change the default timestamp, you can update it in `ocm/cluster.json` or delete the whole line from the file if you don't want your cluster to be deleted automatically at all.
+If you are creating BYOVPC cluster and exported `CREATE_CUSTOM_VPC=true`, this command will also create a custom VPC from cloudforms template in specified AWS region

 **/BYOC (CCS)**